What would cause a new asphalt shingle roof to have loose tab adhesion (sealant strips)?

 Saturday, June 29, 2019

 When the sealant strip under the leading edge of a shingle fails to adhere properly, the shingles become vulnerable to wind damage from flapping up and down or blowing off.
-Several warm days with direct sun on the roof are necessary for the initial setting; so, if the roof was recently installed, you should wait until after that before deciding there’s an adhesion problem.
+Several warm days with direct sun on the roof are necessary for the initial setting.
+Sometimes it takes up to a month; so, if the roof was recently installed, you should wait until after that before deciding there’s an adhesion problem.

 But, if it has been a while and the shingles still lift up easily, then one of these issues may be causing it: